cpmpercussion/homepage/_posts/2010-08-15-stanford-ccrma-tabletop-interface-workshop.md

 type: post
 published: true
 meta: {}
+description: "I attended a workshop at Stanford CCRMA about tabletop interfaces which is related to the work that I do in new interfaces using realtime computer vision"
 ---

 I attended a workshop at Stanford CCRMA about tabletop interfaces which is related to the work that I do in new interfaces using realtime computer vision in performance.